Schinoussa could be the quiet Greek island getaway you've been looking for. Incredible food, amazing beaches and peace and quiet. Sounds good?

 Hidden beaches in Schinoussa

 There are also smaller beaches around the island.
 If you want, you can take a day trip around Schinoussa on the Aeolia boat, or visit the nearby islands.
-This 2015 schedule might help, but you can also email them, or just ask at the port or your hotel.

 Walking around Schinoussa Greece